sudo-gigi/alt-sch-web-app-prototype/README.md

 #### Navigate to Nginx's Web Directory

-Now there are diffrent ways to get your HTML page on the server, however, since we are deploying a simple landing page, you can copy and paste your HTML content into a new file using a text editor like nano.
+Now there are different ways to get your HTML page on the server, however, since we are deploying a simple landing page, you can copy and paste your HTML content into a new file using a text editor like nano.

 Firstly, Nginx serves content from the `/var/www/html` directory.
 We'll place your HTML page in this directory.